 - Special characters (e.g., ~ ! @ # $ % ^ & ( ) - _ + = ), including spaces

 - Passwords, or passphrases of at least 16 characters need to include:

 - Non-repetive sequence of characters or words.

 - Avoid a number added to the beginning or end of a word.

-- Avoid personal information (e.g., user ID, family or pet name, or birthday).
+- Avoid personal information (e.g., user ID, family or pet name, birthdate, or phone number).

 - Avoid a keyboard pattern (e.g., qwerty) or duplicate characters (e.g., aabbccdd).

 - Protect your University of Minnesota Internet password and Duo Two-Factor Authentication access.
 These allow access to important University systems (e.g., MyU, UMN Google mail/apps, and PeopleSoft).

 - Use your University Internet ID and password for only University accounts Use a unique ID and unique password for your personal accounts (e.g., your bank, personal email, and social media accounts).